Foundation Leadership

 Mike Maples has over 30 years of military experience to the Board of Directors of the DIMF.
 He served as the 16th Director of the Defense Intelligence Agency and commanded the Joint Functional Component Command for Intelligence, Surveillance and Reconnaissance for U.S. Strategic Command.
 General Maples received numerous military and foreign decorations, including the National Intelligence Distinguished Service Medal.
 Mike currently serves on the Board of Hexagon U.S. Federal; is the President of the National War College Alumni Association; and is an original member of the Elbe Group, a U.S. - Russia forum, sponsored by the Belfer Center at Harvard University.
 General Maples stepped down from the DIMF Board in 2023.

-Photo Credits: Chris Church (U.S. Navy), Jeff Votaw (personal), Jon Darby (personal) Michael Wertheimer (personal), Erica Kobren (DoD), Michael Maples (personal), Bob Gourley (personal), Matt Rose (personal), John Robert (personal), Linh Nguyen (personal), Vadim Simakhov (personal), Daniel Gray (personal)
+Photo Credits: Chris Church (U.S. Navy), Jeff Votaw (personal), Jon Darby (personal) Michael Wertheimer (personal), Erica Kobren (DoD), Michael Maples (personal), Bob Gourley (personal), Liz Brooks (personal), Martin Bell (personal), Vadim Simakhov (personal), Daniel Gray (personal)